Google receives 3.5 billion searches every single day. So it’s no surprise that people rely on it to learn more about businesses.

 SEO allows search engines to find your business website — and include it in relevant searches.

-By understanding how search engines work, you’ll know how to sharpen your SEO strategies.
-Plus, you’ll achieve higher visibility, targeted traffic, and conversions.
+By understanding how search engines work, you’ll know how to do and sharpen your SEO strategies and incorporate them in your online marketing.
+Plus, achieve higher visibility, targeted traffic, and conversions.

 How Search Engines Find and Rank Results